shikiinai/worlds/content/index.md

 ---
 Hello and welcome!
 This is where I keep notes, lore, and other things about my OCs (Original Characters).
 I have... many...

-First, if you don't know who I am, I'm Shiki.
-In terms of my avatar, whether you see [[shiki_turret]] or [[Orca Shiki]] depends on what endeavor I'm attempting.
-I'm also part of some groups that really like story telling, so you might see some things, maybe AUs (Alternate Universes) about that too.
+First, if you don't know who I am, I'm [[Shiki/index|Shiki]].
+I'm also part of some groups that really like story telling, so you might see some projects and AUs (Alternate Universes) about that too.

 Hope you enjoy your stay.